Skip to main content

 boolean

 If true the message is retained by the broker and delivered when subscribers are activated.
-Optional, default is false
+Default is false

 MQTT.setConnectHandler()